dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 **Error while loading shared libraries**

 * Add the lib dir to your LD_LIBRARY_PATH.
-For example, if you receive the following error: “./mode_analysis: error while loading shared libraries: libgsl.so.19: cannot open shared object file: No such file or directory”, you should add the path to the gsl lib (for example, */home/user/MET/gsl-2.1/lib*) to your LD_LIBRARY_PATH.
+For example, if you receive the following error: "./mode_analysis: error while loading shared libraries: libgsl.so.19: cannot open shared object file: No such file or directory", you should add the path to the gsl lib (for example, */home/user/MET/gsl-2.1/lib*) to your LD_LIBRARY_PATH.

 **General troubleshooting**

 * For configuration files used, make certain to use empty square brackets (e.g. [ ]) to indicate no stratification is desired.
-Do NOT use empty double quotation marks inside square brackets (e.g. [“”]).
+Do NOT use empty double quotation marks inside square brackets (e.g. [""]).

 * Have you designated all the required command line arguments?